madrilene/lenesaile.com/src/content/posts/en/2022-11-29-eleventy-config.md

 };
 ```

-{% aside %}`**/*` matches any number of directories between `/src/posts/` and your `.md` files.
+{% asideInfo %}`**/*` matches any number of directories between `/src/posts/` and your `.md` files.
 This way we can ensure that Eleventy finds all markdown files however deep nested, so we can further arrange the contents by year, then by month, etc. **Organize all the things!**
-{% endaside %}
+{% endasideInfo %}

 Your `eleventy.js` now looks like this: